SMYC/buddybox/README.md

 Ideas are unlimited and there are so many amazing things to add or start a new project with.
 In other to contribute to this project.
 Do the following:
 - Clone the repository with "git clone https://github.com/SMYC/buddybox"
+- Enter repository directory with "cd buddybox"
+- Switch to branch **build** with "git checkout branch build"
+- Make changes and commit them.
+- Push changes to remote repository.
+Or create a pull-request

 ## Recommendations and Conclusion